Pros and Cons of Moving to Belgium

 - CON: Property is expensive

-Getting around Belgium
+Getting around in Belgium

 + PRO: Excellent public transport infrastructure